 Single-entry visa in advance: £40; East African tourist visa in advance: £70.

-In addition, Visa arrangements can either be made through Tour Agencies, Embassies and Tourist Offices located in the different countries.
+In addition, Visa arrangements can either be made through Tour Agencies, Embassies, and Tourist Offices located in different countries.

-Also when travelling to Uganda, these other requirements are needed:
+Also when traveling to Uganda, these other requirements are needed:

-Medical checkup and Permit for Yellow Fever are required for the safety and health of the travelers and tourists to Uganda.
+Tourists and travelers to Uganda need medical checkups and Yellow Fever permits to remain safe and healthy.
 Vaccines for diseases such as yellow fever, malaria, hepatitis A, Typhoid, Meningitis, cholera among others are required.

-Basing on the hot and dry seasons, visitors are required to either carry jackets especially those travelling in wet seasons and also at night its cold in some parts of Uganda.
+Based on the hot and dry seasons, visitors are required to either carry jackets, especially those traveling in wet seasons.
+And also at night, it’s cold in some parts of Uganda.

 Uganda’s currency is shilling but embraces other currencies most especially the Dollar and has limitations.
-When you come to Uganda, you can make an exchange of the Dollars or any other currency to shillings for convinience while in Uganda.
-Visa cards of different banks can be used in some places like hotels, shopping villages, around the capital city and surrounding cities but not in remote areas where they require cash or in shilling form.
+When you come to Uganda, you can make an exchange of Dollars.
+Or any other currency for shillings for convenience while in Uganda.
+Visa cards of different banks can be used in some places like hotels, shopping villages, around the capital city.
+And surrounding cities but not in remote areas where they require cash or in shilling form.